bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

     -   `-o`: Output file name.
     -   `-f`: Output file is in a tabular format.

-Then you can extract diamond results with top matched microbial proteins using the following scripts:
+From the output of these searches, you next need to extract the top matched proteins using the following scripts:

 ```
 perl main_get_blast_fromfile_tophits.pl cow nr diamond contigs 1 100 85 65 60
 perl main_sort_blastout_fromfile.pl cow nr diamond singletons 10
 perl main_get_blast_fromfile_tophits.pl cow nr diamond singletons 1 100 85 65 60
 ```

+**Notes**

+-   Here we consider a match if 85% sequence identity over 65% of the read length - this can result in very poor e-values (E = 3!) but the matches nonetheless appear reasonable.
+-   We see a lot of 'Errors' of Entries not being found in the database - this arises because our precomputed search was against a database of non-redundant proteins, many of which are not found in the more limited non-redundant database of bacterial proteins we provide here.

 Because the non-redundant protein database contains entries from many species, including eukaryotes, we often find that sequence reads can match multiple protein with the same score.
 From these multiple matches, we currently select the first (i.e. 'top hit') that derives from a bacteria.
 As mentioned in the metagenomics lecture, more sophisticated algorithms could be applied, however our current philosophy is that proteins sharing the same sequence match are likely to possess similar functions in any event; taxonomy is a seperate issue however!
 Again, due to the size of the output file and the processing time, we will rely on the use of pre-computed files.